Kevin-AC/FrontendMentorChallenges/README.md

 ## The challenge

-Your challenge is to build out this tip calculator app and get it looking as close to the design as possible.
+Your challenge is to build out this dashboard and get it looking as close to the design as possible.

 You can use any tools you like to help you complete the challenge.
 So if you've got something you'd like to practice, feel free to give it a go.

+If you would like to practice working with JSON data, we provide a local `data.json` file for the activities.
+This means you'll be able to pull the data from there instead of using the content in the `.html` file.

 Your users should be able to:

-- View the optimal layout for the app depending on their device's screen size
+- View the optimal layout for the site depending on their device's screen size
 - See hover states for all interactive elements on the page
-- Calculate the correct tip and total cost of the bill per person
+- Switch between viewing Daily, Weekly, and Monthly stats

 Want some support on the challenge?
 [Join our Slack community](https://www.frontendmentor.io/slack) and ask questions in the **#help** channel.

+### Expected behaviour

+- The text for the previous period's time should change based on the active timeframe.
+For Daily, it should read "Yesterday" e.g "Yesterday - 2hrs".
+For Weekly, it should read "Last Week" e.g. "Last Week - 32hrs".
+For monthly, it should read "Last Month" e.g. "Last Month - 19hrs".

 ## Where to find everything

 Your task is to build out the project to the designs inside the `/design` folder.
 You will find both a mobile and a desktop version of the design.

 The designs are in JPG static format.
 Using JPGs will mean that you'll need to use your best judgment for styles such as `font-size`, `padding` and `margin`.

 If you would like the design files (we provide Sketch & Figma versions) to inspect the design in more detail, you can [subscribe as a PRO member](https://www.frontendmentor.io/pro).